 Having stayed in one of the out-dated and dirty rooms on my last stay it was a welcomed change to stay in one of the newly renovated rooms.
 The room was very well done, but missing an in-room fridge.
 There's no fan in the bathroom meaning steamed mirrors, and not enough pressure in the water system to get a good shower or a clean shaving razor at the sink.
 Unfortunately, I think that so much more could have been done with the renovation and maybe by paying a little more to stay somewhere like the LINQ I could have got these little touches.

 For some reason, the entertainment was missing in action and I just wasn't feeling staying in the hotel for too long.
 This meant going elsewhere for a good time, however, at the very least this did highlight that the location of the hotel was brilliant as it was only a short walk to loads of other hotels and casinos as Vegas regulars will know.

 All in all I enjoyed my stay in Vegas and because Harrah's is in the middle of the strip it has good walking access to the sights and sounds.
 They definitely have a little work to clean things up and provide a smoother check in/out experience.
 I don't think I will return Harrah's for a third stay.
-However, with the renovated rooms and the good location I would recommend it if you don't mind missing out on the little touches and want a bargain price.© 2016 ReviewsOfVegasHotels.com > Loads of Vegas hotel trip reviews featuring shows, food/drink, nightclubs and cheapest hotel rates.
+However, with the renovated rooms and the good location I would recommend it if you don't mind missing out on the little touches and want a bargain price.© ReviewsOfVegasHotels.com > Loads of Vegas hotel trip reviews including bedrooms, food and drink, poker rooms but no Wayne Newton.